-Program Evaluation Entity Priority Rating Definition Recent Assurance Coverage (since 2012) 14.
-Grant to the International Peace Garden L The International Peace Garden (IPG) Inc. is a non-profit organization whose purpose is to create and maintain a garden as a memorial to the peace between Canada and the United States.
-Funds provided by Parks Canada are intended for general operations and maintenance. ٠ Evaluation of Parks Canada's General Class Contribution Program (2017) - Grant to the IPG was evaluated as an appendix to this report.
-RESULT: PEOPI LE CONNECT TO AND EXP ERIENCE C ANADA'S NATURAL AND CULTURAL HERITAGE IN WAYS THAT ARE MEANING FUL 1 то тнем.
+Program Evaluation Element Priority Rating Definition Recent Assurance Coverage (reports published since 2012) 14.
+Grant to the International Peace Garden Low The International Peace Garden Inc. is a non-profit organization whose purpose is to create and maintain a garden as a memorial to the peace between Canada and the United States.
+Funds provided by Parks Canada are intended for general operations and maintenance.
+Evaluation of Parks Canada's General Class Contribution Program (2017) - Grant to the International Peace Garden was evaluated as an appendix to this report.
+RESULT: PEOPL E CONNECT TO AND EXP ERIENCE CA NADA'S NATURAL AND CULTURAL HERITAGE IN WAYS THAT ARE MEANINGF UL TO THEM.
 Heritage Places Promotion and Public Support 15.
-Promotion and Outreach M Entity aims to strengthen awareness and appreciation of protected heritage areas administered by Parks Canada, including their natural and historical heritage, and to introduce key audiences (e.g., youth, new and urban Canadians) to these places.
+Promotion and Outreach Medium Entity aims to strengthen awareness and appreciation of protected heritage areas administered by Parks Canada, including their natural and historical heritage, and to introduce key audiences (e.g., youth, new and urban Canadians) to these places.
 Guided by Parks Canada's On Target Strategy, activities include advertising, off-site outreach and education, social and digital media, proactive media relations, and brand building initiatives.
 For the purposes of evaluation, this includes the sale of official Parks Canada merchandise.
-16. Learn to Camp Program L Targeted at families with young children and new Canadians living in urban centres, the Learn-to-Camp Program aims to increase these audiences' knowledge and ability to plan and enjoy a Canadian camping experience while introducing them to the opportunities available when visiting Parks Canada locations.
-Launched in 2011, the program now includes four key components: (1) national season launch event; (2) overnight and day activities; (3) website; and (4) App.
-Parks Canada and MEC, Parks Canada's national partner for the event, jointly present the Learn-to-camp activities.
-17. Partner and Stakeholder Relations М This entity encourages the participation of partners and stakeholders.
+16. Learn-to Camp Program Low Targeted at families with young children and new Canadians living in urban centres, the Learn-to Camp Program aims to increase these audiences' knowledge and ability to plan and enjoy a Canadian camping experience while introducing them to the opportunities available when visiting Parks Canada locations.
+Launched in 2011, the program now includes four key components: (1) national season launch event; (2) overnight and day activities; (3) website; and (4) a Learn-to Camp web application.
+Parks Canada and MEC, the Agency's national partner for the event, jointly present the Learn-to Camp activities.
+17. Partner and Stakeholder Relations Medium This entity encourages the participation of partners and stakeholders.
 Partnering arrangements advance shared or complimentary goals, and result in a wide range of collaborative activities and outputs (e.g., program delivery, scientific research, new products).
 Stakeholders engage with the Agency via activities such as the Minister's Round Table, management planning and other public consultation processes, and the national volunteer program.
 This entity also involves maintenance and use of Stakeholder and Partner Engagement Registry.
 Visitor Experience 18.
-Interpretation M This entity includes all activities related to the provision of non-personal and personal interpretive programs designed to provide audiences with learning experiences, both included with entry and as provided for-fee, including related infrastructure (e.g., exhibits, interpretive panels). • Evaluation of the National Historic Site Visitor Experience (ongoing).
+Interpretation Medium This entity includes all activities related to the provision of non-personal and personal interpretive programs designed to provide audiences with learning experiences, both included with entry and as provided for-fee, including related infrastructure (e.g., exhibits, interpretive panels).
+Evaluation of the National Historic Site Visitor Experience (ongoing).